Many or all companies we feature compensate us. Compensation and editorial

 Personal loan

-Personal loans are typically unsecured loans that you can use for any purpose.
-Many banks and lenders offer personal loans, and you don’t have to put your car or home at risk when you borrow the money.
+Personal loans are typically unsecured loans you can use for any purpose.
+Many banks and lenders offer personal loans, and you don’t need to put your car or home at risk when you borrow the money.

 Check out our list of the best personal loans.